winton/gitcycle/README.md

 * Instead of detecting CONFLICT, use error status $? != 0
 * Add comment on lighthouse with issue URL
 * Label issues with ticket milestone?
-* Silent verbose branch output when recreating
-* gitc qa pass 1 2 3, should check if the branch exists locally